covscript/covscript/docs/SDK.md

 `cs::var` is a pointer-sized handle (8 bytes on 64-bit platforms); copying it bumps a reference count, and the value is freed when the last reference drops.
-To detach a value from its original storage use `cs::copy(var)` (deep copy).
+To detach a value from its original storage, use `cs::copy(var)` (deep copy).
 Values that escape a context are safe as self-contained data.
 A script callable uses a weak context reference and throws if invoked after context destruction; structure data remains valid, while its script methods have the same rule.